At a glance

 Is any test preparation needed to ensure the quality of the sample?

 My father has been diagnosed with early onset AD.
 Can my doctor tell if my father has a genetic mutation without a blood test?

 No, the symptoms for EOFAD, sporadic early onset AD, and late onset AD are the same except for the age of onset.
 You cannot tell whether someone has a genetic just by looking at them.
 If there is a strong family history of early onset AD, and especially if another family member has been diagnosed with a genetic mutation, your doctor may suspect a genetic problem, but a blood test is the only way to confirm this suspicion.

 What other genes cause EOFAD and is testing available for them?

-The other that have mutations associated with EOFAD are PSEN2 and APP.
+The other that are known to be associated with EOFAD are PSEN2 and APP.
 Clinical testing for these genes is available in Australia but is not Medicare rebated.
-It should be noted that PSEN2 and APP mutations are very rare.
-They have only been identified in a very small number of specific family lines.
+It should be noted that genetic faults (pathogenetic variants) in PSEN2 and APP mutations are very rare.